-This is just one example of the many insight’s firms could uncover when using NLP to better understand their customers.
+This is just one example of the many insight’s firms could uncover when using NLP to better understand and ensure the fair treatment of vulnerable customers.
 A firm might then conclude that for a certain type of vulnerability, they may need to make access by phones easier, they need to train agents to offer product x to this profile of customer and they may decide to change their processes, removing certain steps in the security process.

 - Continuously and consistently treating customers fairly

-Consistent outcomes for customers, whatever their circumstances, is at the top of the FCA’s vulnerability agenda.
+Consistent outcomes for customers, whatever their circumstances, is at the top of the FCA’s fair treatment of vulnerable customers policy.
 The question is, how can consistency be achieved when businesses operate with large customer facing teams.
 Also, the subjective and sensitive nature of determining some vulnerabilities can lead to two well trained professionals assessing the situation differently.

 By having a view of 100% of vulnerabilities, firms can understand where customers have been treated differently.
 Machine based assessment also ensures consistency and removes the unintended consequences of subjective identification, review, and treatment of customers.

 - Real time measures to ensure fair treatment of vulnerable customers